key information for home sellers to remember

 FINALIZING THE closing PROCESS

 To complete the closing process, prior to the seller signing their documents – the buyer sends all of their loan documents to the Escrow Officer and the final closing date is scheduled.
 The closing usually happens at the title company’s office and the seller signs their closing documents first.
 Finally, the buyer will sign the closing documents and give the remainder of their down payment and closing costs to the title company to disperse.
-Once the deed is recorded with the correct locality and the buyer receives their keys – the transaction is complete!

 CONGRATULATIONS